confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ### 1. Create a query that returns data from a ksqlDB stream

-Create query that enriches the pageviews data with the user's gender and regionid from the users table.
+Create a query that enriches the pageviews data with the user's `gender` and regionid from the users table.
 The following query enriches the `pageviews_original` STREAM by doing a `LEFT JOIN` with the `users_original` TABLE on the userid column.